getify/asynquence/README.md

 });
 ```

-`gate(..)` can also receive (instead of a function to act as a segment) just a regular *asynquence* sequence instance, which will automatically be tapped and piped into the gate as that particular segment.
-However, the success/error message streams on the separate sequence will be unaffected, meaning that separate sequence can be continued separately.
+`gate(..)` can also receive (instead of a function to act as a segment) just a regular *asynquence* sequence instance as a gate segment.
+When you call `gate(Sq)`, the `Sq` sequence is tapped immediately, but the success/error message streams of `Sq` will be unaffected, meaning `Sq` can be continued separately.

 ### Handling Failures & Errors